Legal Entity Ownership Program (LEOP) – Definition of Change in Control

 Merger of Legal Entities

-The merging of two corporations or other entities results in a change in control.
-Thus, the real property owned by the merged out (disappearing) corporation is subject to reassessment unless an exclusion applies.
+The merging of two corporations or other entities results in a change in control if a person or entity gains control of the surviving entity at the same time as the merger.
+In that case, the real property owned by the surviving entity, including the real property previously owned by the disappearing (merged out) entity and transferred by operation of law to the surviving entity, is subject to reassessment unless an exclusion applies.
 (See Exclusions from Reassessment section for explanation.)

 Acquisition by Majority Partner